-When it comes to credit, using too much of it can end up hurting your credit scores and your finances.
+When it comes to credit, using too much of it can end up hurting your credit report and credit scores.
 That’s because using a large portion of your credit limit – or having a high utilization ratio – can negatively impact your credit.

 Your credit utilization ratio is the amount of credit you use as compared to your credit card limits.
 It is a big factor influencing your credit score.